CHEM-PHYS-X684/python-package-best-practices/_episodes/10-documentation.md

 > make latexpdf
 > ~~~
 > {: .language-bash}
-> This will create a folder called `pdf` in the `build` directory, and you should have a file in this directory called `molecool.pdf` containing all of your documentation.
+> This will create a folder called `pdf` in the `build` directory, and you should have a file in this directory called `my_repo.pdf` containing all of your documentation.
 Each `rst` file is a chapter of the documentation, instead of a different page.
 {: .callout}

 ## API Documentation